-Bizagi Diagnostics is a toolkit featured by Bizagi Ltd in order to provide monitoring options for Automation Server operations in a test or production environment.
+Bizagi Diagnostics is a toolkit that provides monitoring options for Automation Server operations in a Test or Production environment.

 The following section illustrates how to use Bizagi Diagnostics once it has been set up (as described at Setting up Bizagi Diagnostics).

 Get started by clicking the Bizagi Diagnostics shortcut created upon installation.
 You can also, in a browser go to the URL of the installed Bizagi Diagnostics web application --http://[your_server]/[Bizagi_diagnostics_website]/).

 The shortcut automatically opens your default browser and load the Bizagi Diagnostics web application's overview page (this may take a minute or so).

 The page presents several options in the left hand panel, while letting you define a time frame to monitor in the upper part.

 The general layout of the Bizagi Diagnostics web application is explained below, along with further details regarding each option.

 The main information you need to provide to start monitoring your Automation Server operation, is found in the upper part where you select:

 •A time frame which will apply for all displayed information.
 The Bizagi Diagnostics web application shows you the events of that time frame (e.g, 1 minute, 5 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, etc).
 You can also give the time frame with a specific start and end time in the Custom date tab.